-Small, but we wouldn't want to
+Small, but we wouldn't want to drive it on narrow Japanese roads |

 Not everything we experienced or observed in Japan fits into the narrative of the day.
 Some topics need their own mini blog or at least a photo.
 So here are a few things we found interesting during our three-and-a-half week trip there.